-The SMS installs the package and associates entries in the database to matching filters the same way it does for IP and DNS reputation.
+The SMS installs the package and associates entries in the database to matching filters the same way it does for IP and Domain name reputation.

-User-Defined URL Entries belong to the same Reputation Database on the SMS as IP and DNS entries, but they are sent separately.
-IP and DNS have their own separate distribution tasks.
+User-Defined URL Entries belong to the same Reputation Database on the SMS as IP and Domain name entries, but they are sent separately.
+IP and Domain name have their own separate distribution tasks.
 Updates to the User-Defined URL Entries package get distributed along with the profile.
 To see synchronization tasks for updated URL entries, check under the Activity tab on the Reputation Database screen.